 I’m happy to say that’s no longer the case.
 I was upgraded to a lovely suite so newly renovated that I think the paint might still have been wet.
 What a nice surprise!

-So, that usually means staying up late and getting my work day started by answering the morning e-mails.
+Which usually means staying up late and getting my work day started by answering the morning e-mails.
 Then sleeping for a few hours and setting my alarm to check e-mail again around 4pm in the US.
-Then, if there’s nothing pressing, I go back to sleep and try to get the rest of that 8 hours.
+If there’s nothing pressing, I go back to sleep and try to get the rest of that 8 hours.
 Sometimes it happens, sometimes it doesn’t.

 Sometimes I find myself in the lobby of my resort at 3am because it has free wifi and I am too cheap to spring for the $20/day for in-room internet (it really adds up over the course of a month so I only get in-room internet when there is no other alternative).
 Thank God for my cell phone – it saves me a lot of trips to the lobby.